Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Design of a 915 MH z , 1 M e V, 1 MW cw electron linac

-The cavity is intended to be built from 4~mm thick high-purity Nb sheets.
-A few micrometers-thick Nb$_3$Sn thin film would be formed on the cavity inner surface by the vapor diffusion method~\cite{Posen_2017, Uttar_JVSTA}.
-The cavity flanges are made of bulk Nb and vacuum sealing with mating flanges is done by In wire.
 The integrated cavity and cryomodule design described in Ref.~[\onlinecite{EnvAcc}] used a thick high-purity Cu layer deposited on the cavity outer surface to improve the thermal stabilization of the system.
 An experimental proof of concept was achieved in a 1.5~GHz single-cell cavity in which a high-purity Cu layer of thickness $\geq 5$~mm as well as an equatorial bolt-on ring were grown on the outer surface of a Nb/Nb$_3$Sn cavity by electroplating, with a thin interface layer deposited by cold-spray~\cite{Ciovati_SUST}.
 Growing the structures to connect the cavity to the cryocoolers' 2$^{\text{nd}}$ stage by electroplating can be very time consuming, therefore we propose a different approach consisting of a two-steps electroplating.
 In the first step, a Cu layer $\sim2$~mm thick is electroplated onto the thin cold-sprayed Cu layer.
 The layer is machined on a lathe to create attachment posts.
 An equator ring and a beam-tube plate machined from oxygen-free high-conductivity (OFHC) Cu (C10100 alloy) are mounted to the attachment posts on the cavity and electroplated in place during the second electroplating step, adding $\sim 5$~mm of Cu.
 A final lathe machining of the Cu structure is needed to achieve the final dimensions and surface finish of the cavity outer layer.
 The thickness of the equator ring and beam-tube plate tapers down towards the attachment posts, allowing the electroplated Cu to build-up in those areas.
 The thermal conductivity of the electroplated Cu was measured on samples and corresponds to that of Cu with a residual resistivity ratio of $\sim 300$~\cite{Ciovati_SRF21}.
-Figure~\ref{fig:3Dlayout} shows a 3D layout used for the thermal analysis of the cavity, FPCs, thermal shield and four cryocoolers with the finite element code Ansys~\cite{ansys}.
-The temperature-dependent thermal conductivity of the different materials used in the thermal analysis is shown in Fig.~\ref{fig:thermalconductivity}.
-The Nb$_3$Sn thin film was not included in the model for simplification.
-Considering the thermal conductivity of Nb$_3$Sn from Ref.~[\onlinecite{Nb3Sn_thermcond}], the thermal conductance per unit area of 2~$\mu$m thick Nb$_3$Sn at 4~K is comparable to that of 4~mm thick Nb with residual resistivity ratio ($RRR$) $\sim 300$.
-The thermal conductivity of Cu with $RRR=100$ from Ref.~[\onlinecite{Cu_NIST}] was used for OFHC Cu.
-The thermal conductivity of the electroplated Cu was taken from Ref.~[\onlinecite{Ciovati_SRF21}].